BigBasket/ra-components/README.md

 - JSON object now looks pretty in `JsonField`.
 - Data can be trimmed using `TrimField` while displaying in datagrid etc.
 - Validate emails, restrict for a specific set of domains using `EmailInput`.
+- Validate URLs, restrict for a specific set of domains using `URLInput`.
 - Button to update the values in a record (ex: approve/retry etc)  `UpdateButton`.
 - Validate phone numbers, restrict for specific countries using `PhoneInput`